violetrollergirl/violetrollergirl.com/resources/for-clients/index.md

 {% comment %}
 ## [Using cryptocurrency]({% link resources/for-clients/using-cryptocurrency/index.md %})

-Cryptocurrency is increasingly becoming a popular way to pay providers.
+Cryptocurrency is now a popular way to pay providers.
 Some providers, like me, even prefer it over every other form of payment.
-If you've never used cryptocurrency before, though, it can feel a little daunting to figure out.
+If you're new to using cryptocurrency, it can feel a little daunting the first time, but using it smartly can offer some really helpful privacy and security benefits.
+Besides, you only need to set things up once.

-This cryptocurrency explainer is designed to help you get set up and ready to send payments from your digital wallet as quickly and simply as possible.
+My cryptocurrency explainers are designed to help you get set up and ready to send payments from your digital wallet or crypto account(s) as quickly and simply as possible.

 {:.align-center}
 [Read my cryptocurrency guide for clients]({% link resources/for-clients/using-cryptocurrency/index.md %}){:.button}